darioghilardi/nixtips/README.md

 Then install the node dependencies with:

 ```
-yarn install
+devbox run setup
 ```

 ### Development

-Copy the `.envrc.example` file to `.envrc` and set the value for the required variables.

-Pre-commit hooks are configured to check code quality (prettier, alejandra, statix).
-To execute those hooks manually run `pre-commit` after `git add`.

-To start the local development server run the following command.
-Most changes are reflected live without having to restart the server.
+To start the local development server on port 5050 run the following command.
+Most changes are reflected live without server restart.

 ```
-devenv up
+devbox run dev
 ```

 ### Build

 ```
-nix build .
+cd nix && nix build .
 ```

-This command generates static content into the `public` directory and can be served using any static contents hosting service.
+This command generates static content into the `nix/public` directory and can be served using any static contents hosting service.

 ### Updates